manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 Sadly, it cannot be deployed on top of big mods that already modify the game's Assembly, because we don't have the source code for those mods, and SDX cannot compile on top of an already modified Assembly.

 ### Recently added features
+- The mod is now **MP compatible**.
+It's not perfect in MP because of some of the game's limitations with Vehicles, but the mod seems to work without issues.
+- New **Boat** Vehicle!
+This is now my favorite vehicle!
+You can even fish from it if you use my Fishing mod or any other Fishing mod.
+You can also spawn the chassis directly on water.
+- Any vehicle can be set to float on water.
+But only the Boat creates a Floating Block platform when you stop driving it on water.
+Use the new vehicle entity_class _<property name="FloatsOnWater" value="true" />_ node to enable it.
+- New **Feet IK** and **Head LookAt** features when driving the vehicle.
+The Small Boat is the only one using those new features for now.
+- The **Airtight** feature has been improved.
+Vehicles that have it enabled now keep you at ideal temperature, and you slowly dry off if you were wet when entering it.
+- Show remaining Vehicle Weapons Ammo on HUD
+- Individual Vehicle icons now show up in all UIs
 - Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
 - All Vehicles can also destroy and harvest the environment and buildings.
 You can control what gets destroyed and harvested  through XML properties on the vehicle's entityclass.
 You can also set it to harvest directly to the vehicle storage.
 - And we now have our first flying vehicle, the Helicopter.
 This is still a bit experimental, but it works, and it's so much fun!
 And it also now shoots bullets and missiles!